Skip to main content

 python game_agent_v3_aiagent.py

-navigate to Azure AI Foundry portal, you should see the agent created in the portal.
+• navigate to Microsoft Foundry portal, you should see the agent created in the portal.

 AI Agent Service Core Concepts